johanley/postscript-notes/README.md

 It seems a shame to throw that away by locking in to a single format.
 (Note that using the `scale` operator to change size only works if the aspect ratio remains the same.)

-In the web, pages that are responsive to changes to screen size and orientation have become ubiquitous.
+In the web, [pages that are responsive](https://en.wikipedia.org/wiki/Responsive_web_design) to changes to screen size and orientation have become ubiquitous.
 The exact same idea can be applied to print.

 ## Margins That Are Sensitive to the Position of the Binding
 Many, many books published these days have margins that are the same left-right.
-This often creates annoying problems for the reader, if the text is too near the binding.
+This often creates annoying problems for the reader, if the text is close to the binding.
-If your output is to be bound, consider making your left-right margins asymmetric, and larger near the binding.
+If your output is to be bound, consider making your margins asymmetric, with more margin near the binding.